apike/allenpike.com/_posts/2022-01-02-beyond-optimism.md

 There is no need to strike some universal balance of optimism vs. pessimism, or to attempt to reason through every unknown.
 Foster tenacious optimism about the long term – stay confident in your ability to overcome serious problems.
 Meanwhile, channel the pessimistic side of your brain into clearly acknowledging the reality in front of you.

 Jason Crawford, in the MIT Technology Review, [recently proposed the term “solutionism” for this way of thinking](https://www.technologyreview.com/2021/07/13/1028295/proud-solutionist-history-technology-industry/).
-Whether we’re considering climate change, a product, or our personal lives, we benefit greatly from a mindset that both acknowledges the severity of problems *and* our potential for overcoming them.
+In so many endeavours, **we benefit from a mindset that both acknowledges the severity of problems *and* our potential for eventually overcoming them.**

-It’s this mindset that leads to best kind of leadership: confident experimentation.
+It’s this mindset that fuels one of the most productive activities out there: confident experimentation.
 Confidence in the long term direction, bolstered by a willingness to take a series of iterative bets on what path will lead us there.

 Not blind optimism, and certainly not pessimism – just a thoughtful path forward.